Rebecca-Hufkie/Honours-Project-on-Protein-Structure-Prediction-using-a-Transformer/README.md

 **Title: Optimising Transformers for Protein Structure Prediction and Visualisation**

+## Abstract
+Proteins are seen as life's building blocks and play vital roles in the cell, such as transport, tissue formation, and immune responses.
+Proteins comprise amino acids with unique chemical properties and behaviour determined by their sidechain group.
+Predicting a protein's 3D structure from its amino acid sequence is one of the most critical challenges in bioinformatics.
+While experimental methods have yielded successful results, they can be expensive and slow.
+Traditional machine learning methods are faster but do not scale well to extensive protein data.
+Recent progress in deep learning, specifically transformer-based architectures, has shown success in addressing these challenges.

+This study presents a protein structure prediction system that implements a transformer that predicts sidechain angles and reconstructs the 3D structure of a protein.
+This study involved training the model on two different input configurations: one using only the amino acid sequence and the second incorporating additional structural features.

+The optimised additional features model achieved the best performance with a Root Mean Squared Error (RMSE) of 0.244 and a Root Mean Squared Deviation (RMSD) of 1.41 Angstroms.
+These results show that structural features are beneficial to the model's learning and prediction accuracy.
+The proposed system contributes to more precise sidechain angle prediction, to assist in drug design and potential disease treatments.

 ## Overview
 This project explores transformer-based architectures for sidechain angle prediction to construct the 3D structure of a protein using the CASP12 dataset available from SidechainNet.